militaryinvestor/militaryinvestor.github.io/_posts/2021-12-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-2-TSP-Allocations.md

 If so, congrats!
 You've taken your first step towards investing in the TSP!
 However, this is where most people stop.
 They just throw some money into Thrift Savings Plan, which is a good start.  **But, until you change your fund allocations in TSP, you are not making as much money as you should be! **

 By default, your money is going into the _G Fund_ in TSP... which isn't going to help you build the wealth you need.
-If you haven't already, please read my post on why you shouldn't leave your money (only) in the G Fund: **ADD LINK TO G FunD POST**
+If you haven't already, please [read my post on why you shouldn't leave your money (only) in the G Fund](https://www.militaryinvestor.org/Don't-Leave-Your-TSP-Money-Only-in-The-G-Fund/).

 ----------